Tulsa metropolitan area

-The Tulsa metropolitan area, officially defined as the Tulsa metropolitan statistical area is a metropolis in northeastern Oklahoma centered around the city of Tulsa and encompassing Tulsa, Rogers, Wagoner, Osage, Creek, Okmulgee and Pawnee counties.
-It had a population of 1,023,988 according to the 2021 U.S. census estimates.
+The Tulsa metropolitan area, officially defined as the Tulsa metropolitan statistical area is a metropolis in northeastern Oklahoma centered around the city of Tulsa and encompassing Tulsa, Rogers, Wagoner, Muskogee, Washington, Osage, Creek, Okmulgee and Pawnee counties.
+It had a population of 1,059,803 according to the 2024 U.S. census estimates.

 Counties

 The Tulsa metropolitan area (TMA) consists of the following counties, listed in descending order of population (2010 census):